streamsets/tutorials/readme.md

 # StreamSets Data Collector Tutorials

 The following tutorials demonstrate some StreamSets [Data Collector](http://github.com/streamsets/datacollector/) features.
-Clone this repository to your machine to follow along and get familiar with using Data Collector.
+Clone this repository to your machine to follow along and to [build data pipelines](https://streamsets.com/products/dataops-platform/data-collector/download/) using Data Collector.

 ## Basic Tutorials